HC: Land Division (Uganda)

 24 October 2017

-Applicant failed to show sufficient cause, prosecution or real eviction threat to obtain stay of execution pending appeal.
+Applicant failed to show sufficient cause or diligence to justify a stay of execution pending appeal.

 24 October 2017